category

 - Perform server management with the Cockpit web management utility

-- Troubleshoot and obtain support
+- Troubleshoot problems and obtain support

 Course content